microsoft/hlsl-specs/proposals/0005-strict-initializer-lists.md

 An _aggregate_ is a vector, matrix, array, or class which does not contain
 * user-declared or inherited constructors
-* non-public non-static data members, and
+* non-public non-static data members, or
 * non-public base classes

 For the purposes of aggregate initialization, anonymous bit-fields are not